Skip to content

 The new city is half-way between two existing cities of Fairfield and Rio Vista, a few miles away from each.

-• California Forever is a sprawl development.
+• MYTH: California Forever is a sprawl development.

 Urban sprawl is formally defined as development that is low density, with segregated land uses, and not planned.